26.7 billion years: what if the Universe was twice as old as expected

 For years, scientists have been puzzled by the existence of ancient stars, which appear to predate the calculated age of our universe.
 Furthermore, the recent discovery of primitive galaxies in an advanced state of evolution by the télescope spatial James Webb posed a baffling riddle.

-These galaxies, which appeared barely 300 million years after the Big Bang, exhibit levels of maturity and mass typically associated with billions of years of cosmic evolution.
+These galaxies, which appeared barely 300 million years following the Big Bang, exhibit levels of maturity and mass typically associated with billions of years of cosmic evolution.
 Curiously, they also feature surprisingly small sizes, which adds another layer of mystery to the equation.

 In the depths of the Universe, the James Webb Space Telescope spots galaxies “excessively massive” for their time